[ All about the EU ]

 Languages take you further

 This booklet introduces children to the languages spoken in the EU.
 Each EU country has its own page with a picture of a local boy or girl saying several basic phrases like “thank you” and “I don’t understand”.
-The phrases are repeated for each country, allowing children to compare the EU’s 23 official languages.
+The phrases are repeated for each country, allowing children to compare the EU’s 24 official languages.
+This booklet was produced for readers in the United Kingdom.

 Passport to the European Union